gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 see if he's all right.
 I'd appreciate it, if you're not too busy."

 Just like that the chill vanishes.
 I cover my ears again for a couple of heartbeats, but still don't hear anything.
-Oh well---he'll be back if he wants to.
+Oh well—he'll be back if he wants to.
 I tuck his skull into my shirt and start down the steps once more using his old spear for a crutch.